pehgamarra/pehgamarra/README.md

 # Hello, I'm Pedro Gamarra 👋

 Welcome to my GitHub profile!
-I’m a passionate **Developer** specializing in **Python**.
+I’m a passionate **Developer** specializing in **Machine Learning**.
 I love working on innovative projects and continuously learning new things.
 Here’s a glimpse of what I do and how you can connect with me.

 ---